 Half Minute Hero has a game mode called hero 30 that reduces this type of villain to a Monster of the Week and uses them as the boss of every single level all of them seeking the destruction of the planet, for reasons that vary from genuine nihilism, to a Giant Enemy Crab upset about not being able walk forwards.

-Tales Of Graces sees Lambda attempt to invoke this because Humans Are Bastards.
-What hedoesn't count on, however, is Asbel being smarter than he looks.
-Asbel deconstructs the cliche by pointing out how the destruction of all life accomplishes nothing, doesn't solve any of the issues that people have and doesn't even benefit the one who enacts it in any way (as they will literally be the only being left alive... and even then, not all the time).
+Tales of Graces sees Lambda attempt to invoke this because Humans Are Bastards.
+What he doesn't count on, however, is Asbel being smarter than he looks.
+Asbel deconstructs the cliche by pointing out how the destruction of all life accomplishes nothing, doesn't solve any of the issues that people have and doesn't even benefit the one who enacts it in any way (as they will be the only being left alive... and not all the time).
 This complete obliteration of Lambda's goal is what inspires him to accept Asbel's offer of letting the world live and allowing Asbel to show him that Humans Are Special.

 Armored Core: for Answer has Old King.
 And you when siding with him.

-The main villains of Bayonetta are this, as they all want to ressurect Jubileus, who wants to end the current state of existence.
+The main villains of Bayonetta are this, as they all want to resurrect Jubileus, who wants to end the current state of existence.

 Neverwinter Nights 2: The King of Shadows.
 He was initially created by an ancient empire to protect it from evil forces.
 There are a series of flukes that turns him evil after the people that made him died off.
 With nothing left to protect, The King of Shadows goes berserk and decides that the entirety of the Forgotten Realms is responsible for the empire's collapse.
 He naturally comes to the conclusion that the whole world needs to be destroyed in retaliation.

 Akachi the Betrayer in the expansion was cursed by the now-dead god of death, Myrkul.
 A Horror Hunger has consumed him, leaving him an empty shell with an insatiable need to devour the spirits around him.
-If left unchecked the curse could devour entire planes.
+If left unchecked the curse could devour planes.
 This is the evil ending of the game.
 The Player Character can do exactly that, utterly annihilating several gods in an epic battle.
-Completely killing gods is a feat considered impossible in Forgotten Realms lore.
 It is an example of just how powerful the Spirit-Eater curse is.

 Chaos, who came into existence thanks to the Fiends, who were already destroying the world to begin with.